-include your family and carers if you want them to be included provide information in a way that's right for you respect your privacy let you speak up

-• offer you support to speak up if you need it.
+include your family and carers if you want them to be included provide information in a way that's right for you offer you support to speak up if you need it.
 This support might come from someone like a lawyer or advocate.